thilbig/carrera-wifi/readme.md

 # Architecture
 This project consists of three parts:
-- Arduino source code that will run on an ESP32 micro controller communicating with the Carrera track and a MQTT Broker
+- Arduino source code that will run on an ESP32 micro controller communicating with the CCU a MQTT Broker
 - A nodejs script that receives encrypted Carrera messages, decrypts them and publishes the decoded data using MQTT
 - A circuit diagram that shows how to connect the ESP32 to the Carrera track